truptimuley/google-workspace-automation/README.md

 ---

-## License & contribution

-* You can add a LICENSE file (MIT recommended) if you want to make this public.
-* Issues and PRs are welcome.
-Keep changes small and include a short test or example.

----

 ## Final notes

 * All scripts are intentionally small and modular so you can copy only what you need.